Study Finds that Large Share of Teen Roadway Deaths Stem from Alcohol Use

 Dr. Hadland’s research team discovered that, the more alcohol-restricting policies a state had on the books, the fewer teens died in traffic accidents.
 The research team found that the effects of the laws extended not only to teen drivers, but also to teenaged passengers.
 A fellow researcher, Dr. Kirsten Bechtel of the Yale School of Medicine, noted, “restricting access to the opportunity for unsafe behavior through legislation has been shown to be a successful public health approach to reducing preventable injuries and deaths.”

-If you or a loved one have been injured by a reckless or drunk driver in New York, find out if you have a claim for damages by contacting the experienced and compassionate Hudson Valley car accident lawyers at Rusk, Wadlin, Heppner & Martuscello, LLP for a consultation, at 845-236-4411 (Marlboro), or 845-331-4100 (Kingston).
+If you or a loved one have been injured by a reckless or drunk driver in New York, find out if you have a claim for damages by contacting an experienced and compassionate Kingston car injury lawyer of Rusk, Wadlin, Heppner & Martuscello, LLP for a consultation, at 845-236-4411 (Marlboro), or 845-331-4100 (Kingston).